bansalt1/Ansible_training/Commands.md

 Password authentication can be enabled initially to allow the Control Node to copy its SSH public key to the Managed Nodes.

-Run the following commands on the nodes where password authentication needs to be enabled:
+Run the following commands on all the nodes (including control and managed) where password authentication needs to be enabled:

 ```bash
 sudo sed -i -E 's/^#PasswordAuthentication.*/PasswordAuthentication yes/' /etc/ssh/sshd_config && \